AbeNaws/opifacts/README.md

 - Manages SSH authentication for secure GitHub access
 - Outputs a direct URL to access your uploaded content
 - Easy installation to your system PATH
+- Self-update capability to get the latest version

 ## Requirements